cskonopka/broadcast-research/README.md

 # broadcast-research
-*broadcast-research* is data art project that explores the potential of analog video synthesis as a generative feedback tool for creating artistic works.
-Written in Go, the project seeks to use data-mining, machine learning and NLP to gain new insights about the catalog and learn about interlaced subconscious psychological trends.
+*broadcast-research* is a data project that explores the potential of analog video synthesis as a new content source for research and for generating new tools for artistic endeavours.
+The purpose of the project is to use data-mining to create an open-source data pool and learn more about the psychological trends of the creative process by applying Machine Learning and NLP.

 <p align="center">
   <img width="65%" height="65%" src="https://i.ibb.co/WkrxHZj/cskonopka-04.png"/>
 </p>

-A detailed overview of the project can be found in the [wiki](https://github.com/cskonopka/broadcast-research/wiki).

 ***
 ## Project Background